ashutoshmjain/shutri/tech-specs.md

 By converting audio to a time-stamped transcript, we transform the editing process into a text-manipulation task.
 This allows us to leverage the powerful and highly efficient text-editing capabilities of Vim, including:

 *   **Advanced Search and Navigation:** Instantly jump to any part of the audio by searching for specific words or phrases.
-*   **Programmable Editing:** Use Vim's macros and scripting capabilities to automate repetitive editing tasks.
 *   **Keyboard-Centric Workflow:** A faster and more ergonomic workflow for users familiar with Vim's keybindings.

 ---